About HHGS

 ~ Earth Discovery Sessions ~ [find out more]

-We have started a brand new collaboration with Brunel University's Experimental Techniques Centre.
-The aim is to build community interest in Geology, combining HHGS's exhibitions expertise with Brunel's cutting edge research facility.
+We started a collaboration with Brunel University's Experimental Techniques Centre.
+This aims to build community interest in Geology, combining HHGS's exhibitions expertise with Brunel's cutting edge research facility.

 ~ Stanmore Gravel Project ~ [find out more]